A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: Abstract

 \section{Abstract}

-A novel search technique for ultralight dark matter has been developed and carried out over a narrow range in L band, utilizing the recent Breakthrough Listen public data release of three years of observation with the Green Bank Telescope.
-The search concept depends only on the assumption of decay or annihilation of virialized dark matter to a quasimonochromatic radio line, and additionally that the frequency and intensity of the line be consistent with most general properties expected of the phase space of our Milky Way halo.
-Specifically, the search selects for a line that exhibits a Doppler shift with position according to the solar motion through a static Galactic halo, and similarly varies in intensity with the position with respect to the Galactic center.
-Over the frequency range 1.73–1.83 GHz, radiative annihilation of dark matter is excluded above $\langle\sigma v\rangle$ = $1.2 \times 10^{-47} \text{ cm}^3 \text{ s}^{-1}$, and for decay above $\lambda$ = $4.1 \times 10^{-35} \text{ s}^{-1}$.
-The analysis of the full Breakthrough Listen GBT dataset by this method (25,000 spectra, 1.1–11.6 GHz) is currently underway.
+Ultralight bosonic dark matter in its most general form can be detected through its decay or annihilation to a quasimonochromatic radio line.
+Assuming only that this line is consistent with the most general properties of the expected phase space of our Milky Way halo, we have developed and carried out a novel model-independent search for dark matter in the L and S bands.
+More specifically, the search selects for a line that exhibits a Doppler shift with position according to the solar motion through a static halo and similarly varies in intensity with position with respect to the galactic center.
+Over the combined L- and S-band range 1020 - 2700 MHz, radiative annihilation of dark matter is excluded above $\langle\sigma v\rangle \approx 10^{-30} \text{ cm}^3 \text{ s}^{-1}$, and for decay above $\lambda \approx 10^{-32} \text{ s}^{-1}$.

 \keywords{Dark Matter (353) --- Doppler Shift (401) --- Radio Astronomy (1338) --- Radio Spectroscopy (1359) --- Technosignatures (2128)}